Debiased Kernel Estimation of Spot Volatility in the Presence of Infinite Variation Jumps: Introduction

 \section{Introduction}

 Spot volatility estimation is a central problem in financial econometrics, underpinning numerous critical applications ranging from short-horizon risk management to derivatives pricing and hedging.
-Formally, the core task is to estimate the coefficient $\sigma_\tau$ of the Brownian component of an It\^o semimartingale $X$ at a fixed point of time $\tau$ given high-frequency observations.
+Formally, the core task is to estimate the coefficient $\sigma_\tau$ of the Brownian component of an It\^o semimartingale $X$ at a fixed point of time $\tau$ given high-frequency observations of $X$.
 For recent developments, we refer to \cite{LIU2018,figueroa2020optimal,Figueroa-Lopez_Wu_2024,mancino2022asymptotic}, as well as the monographs \cite{jacod2012discretization,ait2014high} for in-depth treatments.

-Widely observed empirically in high-frequency financial data, jumps are a salient feature of price dynamics, separate from fluctuations captured by diffusive movements in $X$, and must be carefully accounted for when estimating volatility and related functionals of $X$.
-When jump activity is high, however, standard estimation methods face inherent limitations, as estimation difficulty increases with the degree of jump activity of the underlying process.
+Jumps are a salient feature of price dynamics, separate from fluctuations captured by diffusive movements in $X$, and must be carefully accounted for when estimating volatility and related functionals of $X$.
+However, when jump activity is high, standard estimation methods face inherent limitations as the difficulty of disentangling the continuous and jump components of the process increases.
 Three qualitatively distinct regimes can be distinguished: jumps of finite activity, infinite activity jumps of bounded variation, and infinite activity jumps of unbounded variation, the latter posing the greatest challenge, and the setting of the present work.